eHealthAfrica/gather-deploy/walkthrough.md

             - View the data in your favorite CSV Viewer.
             - WIP: (Viewing data online is currently blocked by an issue with the CKAN Datastore configuration)
 - __Simulate Other Submission to Aether__
+    - Instead of creating multiple forms or setting up entity extraction in the scope of this demo, we can have the Aether data mocker create some fake data to ensure that the autoconfiguration setting of the CKAN producer will be able to put anything we put into Aether into CKAN if we ask it to.
     - From aether-bootstrap, register fake resources:
         - scripts/register_assets.sh
     - Create 10 fake resources